Smokeless powder: History

 Before the widespread introduction of smokeless powder, the use of gunpowder or black powder caused many problems on the battlefield.
 Military commanders since the Napoleonic Wars reported difficulty with giving orders on a battlefield obscured by the smoke of firing.
 Visual signals could not be seen through the thick smoke from the gunpowder used by the guns.
 Unless there was a strong wind, after a few shots, soldiers using gunpowder ammunition would have their view obscured by a huge cloud of smoke, and this problem became worse with increasing rate of fire.
 In 1884 during the Battle of Tamai Sudanese troops were able to break the square of British infantry armed with Martini–Henries because of that.
 Sharpshooters firing from concealed positions risked revealing their locations with a cloud of smoke.

 Black powder burns in a relatively inefficient process that produces lower pressures, making it about one-third as powerful as the same amount of smokeless powder.
+Until the introduction of smokeless powder in the 1880s, the caliber used in military rifle cartridges tended to fall between 10.5 mm–12.5 mm with the lowest practical limit at 9.5 mm; According to author Peter Labbett, the average muzzle velocity for a 11 mm black powder rifle cartridge was approximately 1400 ft/s, considerably lower in comparison to the military rifle cartridges in use in 1939, with calibers ranging from 6.5 mm–8 mm generating a muzzle velocity around 2200–2500 ft/s.

 A significant portion of the combustion products from gunpowder are solids that are hygroscopic, i.e. they attract moisture from the air and make cleaning mandatory after every use, in order to prevent water accumulation in the barrel that can lead to corrosion and premature failure.
 These solids are also behind gunpowder's tendency to produce severe fouling that causes breech-loading actions to jam and can make reloading difficult.